natanbro/my_dot_files/README.md

 ## Synopsis

 At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)
+If the file project.vim or abbreviations.vim are located on the directory where vim is started from, these files are sourced as well

 ## Code Example